hansmosh/wp_hansmosh/_posts/2015-04-27-xbee-is-easy.md

 *   2 XBee Series 1
 *   1 XBee Explorer USB Board (and USB cable-- make sure the cable is wired up for data in addition to power!)
 *   1 XBee Breakout Board
 *   Power supply, breadboard, sensor, etc...
-Basically, whatever you want to do to proved 3.3 Volts of pwer to the XBee Breakout Board and whatever analog sensor you've got.
+Basically, whatever you want to do to provide 3.3 Volts of power to the XBee Breakout Board and whatever analog sensor you've got.

 ### Get things installed As is often the case, getting everything installed is often the trickiest part.
 We'll be reading from the XBee with Python so: